100 Things To Do In Sydney Sydney 100Top One Hundred Things To Do In Sydney, Australia

 Koala Town(?)

-Koala come last being the main reason most people paid their $27.
+Koala come last being the main reason most people paid their entrance fee.

-Owners of Sydney's newest wildlife park say the animals have settled in well, despite its CBD location.
+Owners of Australia’s newest wildlife park say the animals have settled in well, despite its CBD location.

-The general manager of the Sydney Wildlife World claims the animals are coping well with their new environments in the city centre.
+The general manager claims the animals are coping well with their new environments in the city centre.

 Kevin Bush told 702 field reporter, Phil Ashley-Brown, that the animals' natural habitats have been re-created at Darling Harbour.